UnderJollyRoger/bases/README.md

 # Bases

-Bases is a leaflet map that shows US military installations in this country and across the world.
+Bases is a leaflet map that shows US military installations in this country and countries that have >1K US troops stationed.

 ## Installation